signalogic/SigSRF_SDK/paTest_readme.md

 During post-case debrief discussions, one common question among the engineers involved was whether deep learning methods might have been used to identify operational trends occcuring temporally near the anomaly, thus providing indications of which stress conditions to emphasize to make the error appear more frequently.
 If so, then potentially weeks of engineering time could be saved for future production systems with tough, intermittent issues.

 It's worthwhile to note this is not a "glamorous" application of AI methods.
-Instead it's a practical example, applied not as a cure-all or as press-worthy advance towards the "singularity", but as a helpful new tool in complement with traditional tools, such as detailed continuous log data and software debug.
+Instead it's a practical example, applied not as a cure-all or as press-worthy advance towards the "singularity", but as a helpful new tool to augment traditional tools.

 <a name="DataflowDiagram"></a>
 ## DataFlow Diagram